-The hot water combines with the shortening after beating the two ingredients together for about 5 minutes.
-It may seem like the two will never combine, but keep going - they will!
+This recipe requires a lot of beating.
+In the first step, the hot water and milk combine with the shortening.
+While it may seem like the ingredients will never combine, keep going because they will.
+It often takes about five minutes.
 The shortening will become very fluffy and light after the hot water is incorporated.
 Then you add the flour and salt and mix until a dough forms.
-Keep mixing until this happens for best results.
+Keep mixing the dough until it is smooth.

-I often double this recipe whenever I need pie crust.
-Then I have two or three crusts that I form into a round, wrap, label, and freeze. the next time I want to make a pie, I just pull a crust out of the freezer, let it sit for about 20 minutes to thaw, roll it out, and bake!
+If you are making this recipe, think about doubling it.
+Take the extra dough and form it into two or three round balls, wrap, label, and freeze.
+The next time you want to make a pie, just pull a frozen crust from the freezer, let it sit on the countertop for about 20 minutes to thaw, roll it out, and bake it.

 - 14 tablespoons solid vegetable shortening